Periodic Freight Demand Estimation for Large-scale Tactical Planning: Computational Results

-\paragraph{Step 1: Periodic demand estimation} We report results in Table~\ref{table:solving_PDE_forecasts} and indicate by a dash the point of reference ($\hat{\mathbf{y}}^{\text{p}}_{\text{mean}}$).
-We note that the value of $\hat{\mathbf{Y}}$ depends on both the forecasting model and the instance.
+\paragraph{Step 1: Periodic demand estimation.} We report results in Table~\ref{table:solving_PDE_forecasts} and indicate by a dash the point of reference ($\hat{\mathbf{y}}^{\text{p}}_{\text{mean}}$).
+We note that \ef{the forecasts} $\hat{\mathbf{Y}}$ depend on both the forecasting model and the instance.
 In other words, we can only compare results from the same forecasting model and the same instance.
-The results show that, for both forecasting models and both instances, the tactical costs are minimized with $\hat{\mathbf{y}}_{\text{max}}^{\text{p}}$.
-In Analysis~1 with historical data, tactical costs were minimized with ${\mathbf{y}}_{\text{q3}}^{\text{p}}$.
-This is because forecasting models smooth demand and struggle to forecast accurately the peaks.
-With historical data, we have access to the maximum of demand which can be an outlier, thus expensive.
-Following the methodology, we choose the periodic demand $\hat{\mathbf{y}}_{\text{max}}^{\text{p}}$ for Step 2 for both forecasting models.
+The results show that, \ef{in all cases}, the tactical costs are minimized with $\hat{\mathbf{y}}_{\text{max}}^{\text{p}}$. \ef{In contrast,} Analysis~1 \ef{based on} historical data \ef{shows that} tactical costs \ef{are} minimized with ${\mathbf{y}}_{\text{q3}}^{\text{p}}$. \ef{This can be explained by} the fact that forecasting models smooth demand and struggle to accurately predict peaks. \ef{With the} historical data we have access to \greta{the} maximum demand which can be an outlier, thus expensive.
+Following the methodology, we choose the periodic demand \ef{estimate} having the lowest cost for Step 2\ef{.
+It is $\hat{\mathbf{y}}_{\text{max}}^{\text{p}}$} for both forecasting models.

-\paragraph{Step 2: Assessment of the tactical costs} Table~\ref{table:total_costs_relative_v2} reports the relative costs resulting from solving $\textbf{BP}(\hat{\mathbf{y}}^{\text{p}})-\textbf{wBP}(\mathbf{Y})$.
-We use the same reference as in Analysis~1, that is, the lower bound on $C^{\text{PDE}}$.
+\paragraph{Step 2: Assessment of the tactical costs\efsec{.}} Table~\ref{table:total_costs_relative_v2} reports the relative costs resulting from solving $\textbf{BP}(\hat{\mathbf{y}}^{\text{p}})-\textbf{wBP}(\mathbf{Y})$.
+We use the same reference as in Analysis~1, that is $C_{\text{ref}}^{\text{PDE}}$, the lower bound on $C^{\text{PDE}}$.
 In addition to the best periodic demand identified by our methodology, we report the result for $\hat{\mathbf{y}}^{\text{p}}_{\text{mean}}$.
 Consistent with the findings in Analysis~1, we note that using the latter leads to a large increase in costs.
 Despite the relatively large forecast errors reported in Table~\ref{table:avg_results_fcst}, the results show that estimating periodic demand using our methodology can even reduce the costs compared to $\mathbf{y}^{\text{p}}_{\text{mean}}$ computed on \emph{perfect information} (historical data).